Ring Topologies - Fault Protection

 The Road Ahead

 Customers or users around the globe are always in a quest to seek a service that is seamless and saves them that little second or that millisecond of time, especially when it comes to internet access.
 ERPS, with its low convergence times based on the rapid restoration time of under 50ms, has become the obvious choice for the top tier network providing companies.
 The G.8032 ERPS is supported over the server and physical layers, supporting core metro and access network applications.

-Building on the same, Lumenci has gone a step further to conduct an IP analysis that indicates t trends in the ERPS for different subclasses & different vendors.
+Building on the same, Lumenci has gone a step further to conduct an IP analysis that indicates trends in the ERPS for different subclasses & different vendors.
 To gain additional insights in the Ethernet Ring Protection, one can always refer to the vendor-specific ring solutions like Extreme Network’s Ethernet Automatic Protection Switching (EAPS), Cisco’s Resilient Ethernet Protocol (REP), Broadcom’s Metro Ring Protocol (MRP), to name a few.
 As it is said, “to each his own”, although there are various topologies, different protocols can be best suited as per the topology.

-About the Author Chirayu Parashar Associate Consultant- Lumenci
+Chirayu Parashar Associate Consultant- Lumenci